Coronavirus Bus Service FAQ's

 We also advise that you try to travel before the last service of the day, to avoid the risk of the last service bus being full.
 We will not be able to run extra buses after the last service bus.

-The UK Government has stated that from 15 June it is mandatory for passengers to wear face coverings while travelling on public transport in England.
+At present it is a legal requirement for passengers to wear face coverings while travelling on public transport in England.

 - Please remember to bring a face covering or mask for your journey, it needs to fit well and cover your mouth and nose.